DI MA-1: Pre-2019

 The Mk.
 II variant saw the use of polymer to replace the black stock of the Mk.
-I.

-It was also often equipped with polymer stocks, pistol grips, and fore-ends as standard issue.
+I. It was also often equipped with polymer stocks, pistol grips, and fore-ends as standard issue.

 Post-2019

 The newer Mk II variants were shown overseas at the 2019 Defense and Security exhibition in Bangkok, Thailand, which was visited by Min Aung Hlaing.
 This variant was publicly shown in 2022 with the Tatmadaw with a telescopic stock and picatinny rail on the upper receiver.
 It was supposed to be shown in public in 2020, but was postponed due to the COVID-19 pandemic.

 The new Mk II magazine is based on the South African polymer Vektor R4 magazine.
 The black moulds used in the newer Mk II variants were allegedly based on moulding materials provided by CAA Industries.

 By the Myanmar Civil War of 2021, all Mk.
 I variants were replaced by the Mk.
 II.

+A variant of the MA1 Mk II known as T1 was seen in the hands of Myanmar Army soldiers since December 2025.
+Small numbers of them were captured by various rebel forces.